chetx27/chetx27/README.md

 - 📚 love binging on books when i need space
 - 🌸 Rose Pine/Lilac? my favorite color scheme (can you tell? 😄)
-- ☕ Coffee?
-Hell no. Not in this lifetime.
 - 🎯 Weird?
 100% Yes.
-- 💡 Believer in clean code and even cleaner commits
-- 🎮 When I'm not coding, I'm probably designing or reading
-- 👀 Currently exploring Computer Vision and Face Recognition projects

 ---